Department of Human Ecology

 Research support services include the university library and the computing room with access to Internet.

 The department helps students develop professionally as well as socially through participation in student organizations.
 The organizations listed below enable you to get to know your fellow students better and other professionals in your field.
-The Fashion Merchandising club organizes several field trips to fashion centers in the United States and Fashion shows at DSU campus.
+The Fashion Merchandising Club organizes several field trips to fashion centers in the United States and fashion shows at the DSU campus.

 - Fashion Merchandising Club